EUDAT-B2STAGE/http-api/projects/b2stage/seadata.notes.md

 **PRIORITIES** ::MVP::

+* credentials
+* list the zip files
 - HTTP API logging into elastisearch
     - agree on the username field
 - Restricted data prototype
 - unwanted characters in filenames (ONLY CHECK)
-- list the zip files
-- push 10 thousand
+- push 1 thousand files in production from RAR
-- credentials
+- more than one zip file in one unrestricted order

 ---